 - Students Pre-K-5 may wear the P.E. sweatshirt and/or sweatpants over the basic P.E. uniform only on days the class has P.E.
-Students in grades 6-8 may wear the P.E. sweatshirt and/or sweatpants only in P.E. class.
-Students can not wear the fleece, sweater, or pull-over on Non-P.E.
-Days. - Body altering of any type is not permitted including, but not exclusive to, writing on the body or clothing. - ALL uniform items are to be the correct size. - Uniforms must be worn properly shirts and blouses must be neatly tucked in, not rolled over the top of pants or shorts. - Shirts worn with a tie must have top shirt button fastened. - Pants must be worn at the waist. - Skirts are not to be rolled at the waistband. - Button-down collars must be buttoned. - Sleeves may not be rolled. - Turtleneck shirts are not allowed. - All socks must cover the ankle. - Fleece should not be worn to Mass or around the waist.
+Students in grades 6-8 may wear the P.E. sweatshirt and/or sweatpants only in P.E. class. - Body altering of any type is not permitted including, but not exclusive to, writing on the body or clothing. - ALL uniform items are to be the correct size. - Uniforms must be worn properly shirts and blouses must be neatly tucked in, not rolled over the top of pants or shorts. - Shirts worn with a tie must have top shirt button fastened. - Pants must be worn at the waist. - Skirts are not to be rolled at the waistband. - Button-down collars must be buttoned. - Sleeves may not be rolled. - Turtleneck shirts are not allowed. - All socks must cover the ankle.